Oven Steak Kabob Recipe

 They may not call back for some time 🙂

-Using whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
+- Using whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
+Look at those colors!
+Makes me think of the holidays.

 I also like to place onion slices next to the meat, but sometimes I don’t.